What Is Considered a Good Settlement? Fair Compensation

 The foundation of what is considered a good settlement starts with accurately calculating your total damages.
 Economic damages include medical bills, rehabilitation costs, lost income, and reduced earning capacity.
 These concrete losses form the baseline of any fair settlement offer.

 Non-economic damages cover pain and suffering, emotional trauma, loss of enjoyment of life, and relationship impacts.
-Insurance companies often use multipliers between 1.5 to 5 times your economic damages to calculate these subjective losses, depending on injury severity and case circumstances.
+Insurance companies may use internal evaluation methods to assess non-economic damages, taking into account injury severity and case-specific circumstances.

 Future damages represent a crucial component many people overlook.
-If your injury requires ongoing treatment, impacts your career long-term, or creates permanent disability, what is considered a good settlement must account for these future costs through expert testimony and life care planning.
+If your injury requires ongoing treatment, impacts your career long-term, or creates permanent disability, future treatment needs, long-term work limitations, or ongoing care may be factors considered during settlement discussions.
 The Social Security Administration provides valuable resources for understanding long-term disability impacts on earning capacity.

 Settlement Evaluation Methods: Key factors affecting offer amounts